The Art Law Review: United Kingdom

 Copyright is the most significant intellectual property right subsisting in an artist's works and is designed to protect the artist's economic interests.
 Unlike in certain other jurisdictions, under UK law copyright arises automatically at the point when an original artwork is created if the artist meets the criteria for protection under national law and does not require registration.
 For artistic works, the term of copyright is the life of the author plus 70 years from the end of the calendar year in which the author died.
 Copyright can be transferred by inheritance, licensed or assigned.

-In view of Brexit, the UK government does not intend to implement the controversial Directive (EU) 2019/790 of the European Parliament and of the Council of 17 April 2019 on copyright and related rights in the Digital Single Market and amending Directives 96/9/EC and 2001/29/EC into UK law but has stated that any future changes to the UK copyright framework will be considered as part of the usual domestic policy process.26
+In view of Brexit, the UK government has not implemented the controversial Directive (EU) 2019/790 of the European Parliament and of the Council of 17 April 2019 on copyright and related rights in the Digital Single Market and amending Directives 96/9/EC and 2001/29/EC into UK law but has stated that any future changes to the UK copyright framework will be considered as part of the usual domestic policy process.46

-More unusually, artists may try to protect their creations, brands or names by registering a trademark.
-An ultimately unsuccessful attempt was made by the street artist Banksy, through his representatives, Pest Control Office Limited, to trademark his well-known Flower Thrower image.
-Following a complaint by a greeting card company, Full Colour Black, the EU trademark was invalidated in September 2020 by the European Union Intellectual Property Office on the grounds of bad faith, the office concluding that Banksy showed no intention to use the trademark to commercialise goods at the time of its registration.27 The decision throws into question whether other trademarks in the artist's portfolio will face similar challenge.
+More unusually, artists may seek to protect their creations, brands or names by registering a trademark.
+Street artist Banksy attempted, through his representatives Pest Control Office Limited, to trademark a series of his well-known images and to create a trademark portfolio to address the problem that his anonymity prevents him from asserting copyright protection for his works.
+Following a challenge by a greeting card company, Full Colour Black, the European Union Intellectual Property Office has now invalidated a number of these trademark registrations, including for Flower Thrower47 and Monkey Sign48 on the grounds of bad faith, the office concluding that Banksy showed no intention to use the trademark to commercialise goods at the time of its registration.
+The decisions throw into question whether other trademarks in the artist's international portfolio will now face similar challenges.49

 Trusts, foundations and estates